jackocnr/intl-tel-input/README.md

 }
 ```

-**initialCountry**
-Type: `String` Default: `""`
-Set the default country by it's country code.
-You can also set it to `"auto"`, which will lookup the user's country based on their IP address - requires the `geoIpLookup` option - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/default-country-ip.html).
-When instantiating the plugin, we now return a [deferred object](https://api.jquery.com/category/deferred-object/), so you can use `.done(callback)` to know when it is finished.
-If you leave `initialCountry` blank, it will default to the first country in the list. _Note that if you choose to do the auto lookup, and you also happen to use the [js-cookie](https://github.com/js-cookie/js-cookie) plugin, it will store the loaded country code in a cookie for future use._

 **dropdownContainer**
 Type: `String | false` Default: `false`
 Appends the country list menu to a specific element.
 Example: `dropdownContainer: 'body'`.
 This option is particularly useful for cases when the input is within a scrolling element or an element with `overflow: hidden`.
 The menu is automatically closed on `window` scroll to prevent positioning issues.
 If you want the menu to close when a different element is scrolled (such as the input's parent), simply listen for the scroll event on that element, and trigger `$(window).scroll()`.